esamattis/node-hbsfy/README.md

 ### Helpers

-To register custom helpers just require the runtime use and `registerHelper` to create helper:
+To register custom helpers, require the runtime and run `registerHelper` to create helper:

 ```javascript